-The key active ingredient in this popular dermatologist recommended product is 2% coal tar extract.
+The key active ingredient in this popular dermatologist recommended T/Gel product is 2% coal tar extract.
 Accompanying instructions suggest just once a week usage to be ideal in combating dandruff, seborrheic dermatitis as well as psoriasis.
-The coal tar gives this product an unusual color and keratolytic properties that can smoothen and improve scalp skin.
+The coal tar gives this product an unusual color and keratolytic properties that can smoothen and improve inflamed scalp skin.

-Some users do not like the smell of this shampoo and also complain about dyed color treated hair fading.
+Some users do not like the smell of this medicated anti dandruff shampoo and also complain about dyed color treated hair fading.
 Coal tar also helps slow down the shedding of dry skin cells and can reduce scalp acne.
 Note that Neutrogena T/Sal is a different product made by the same company, but is also highly rated and contains salicylic acid 3%.

-Head & Shoulders Clinical Strength Dandruff Shampoo
+Head & Shoulders Clinical Strength Dandruff & Dermatitis Shampoo

 Over the years, Head & Shoulders has probably produced more varieties of shampoos to target dandruff than any other company out there.
-Their most popular product for targeting scalp flakes is this clinical strength shampoo.
+Their most popular product for preventing scalp flakes is this clinical strength shampoo.
 The key active ingredient in it is selenium sulfide 1%, which reduces scalp fungus and bacteria at the root.

 JASON Natural Dandruff Relief Shampoo

-Although not as well known as the above three listed products, this is a unique pH balanced largely natural product.
+Although not as well known as the above three listed products, Jason Natural is a unique pH balanced largely natural product.
 It contains colloidal sulfur 2% and salicylic acid 2% as the two main active ingredients to tackle dandruff and seborrheic dermatitis.